 After receiving the first draft of your post, two members of our editorial board will review it to ensure that it contains a sufficient amount of practical examples and adheres to the checklist above.
 You will then receive feedback on the first draft, which will include suggestions for additional content or rewrites to improve clarity for our readership.
 Upon receiving a revised draft from you, the handling editor will first check that the post has been sufficiently revised in light of the feedback given on the first draft, and if so, pass it on to the full editorial board, who will make a decision on acceptance.
 Further revisions will only be requested in rare cases, to help improve the post and better meet the needs of our readership.

-Once your post has been approved by the editorial board, our excellent team of National Editors will translate it into 18 other European languages, so that it can be widely distributed to practitioners across the continent.
+Once your post has been approved by the editorial board, our excellent team of National Editors will translate it into 20 European languages, so that it can be widely distributed to practitioners across the world.
 We will then use social media channels and national distribution lists to help get the word out about your post and to initiate discussions about what the post means for practitioners.